josephlee188/Scaling-in-local-to-global-condensation-of-wealth-on-sparse-networks/README.md

 <br />

 ### Coalescing random-walk (CRW) dynamics of the rich nodes
 This observation leads us to imagine a coalescing random-walk (CRW) on networks as an analogy.
-In this random-walk model, two collding nodes
+In this random-walk model, two collding nodes reduces to one decreasing the number of surviving nodes as time elapses.